Summarize, print, and plot information about estimated weights

 - mean.abs.dev

-The mean absolute deviation of the weights in each treatment group and overall.
+The mean absolute deviation of the estimated weights from the base weights (L1 norm).

 - effective.sample.size